GoogleChrome/web.dev/src/site/content/en/blog/at-property/index.md

 ---

-[CSS Houdini](https://ishoudinireadyyet.com) is an umbrella term that covers a set of low-level APIs which expose parts of the CSS rendering engine, and give developers much more available access to the CSS Object Model.
+[CSS Houdini](https://ishoudinireadyyet.com) is an umbrella term that covers a set of low-level APIs that expose parts of the CSS rendering engine, and give developers access to the CSS Object Model.
 This is a huge change for the CSS ecosystem, as it enables developers to tell the browser how to read and parse custom CSS without waiting for browser vendors to natively implement these features.
 So exciting!